-Belarus’s the 2008 Olympic Games silver medallist Andrei Krauchanka was the leader at the halfway point in the men’s Decathlon with 4225 points at the Multistars Firenze Trofeo Zerneri Acciai, the opening meeting of the 2013 IAAF Combined Events Challenge, at the Luigi Ridolfi stadium in Firenze (Florence) on Thursday (2).
+Belarus’s 2008 Olympic silver medallist Andrei Krauchanka was the leader at the halfway point in the men’s decathlon with 4225 at the Multistars Firenze Trofeo Zerneri Acciai, the opening meeting of the 2013 IAAF Combined Events Challenge, at the Luigi Ridolfi stadium in Florence on Thursday (2).

 The Netherlands’ Anouk Vetter claimed first place overnight in the women’s heptathlon with 3553 points, ahead of her compatriot Nadine Visser, who was second after four events with 3392 points.